japhero/ObsidianMain/Areas/Sat Prep/English/Reading rules notes.md

 >
 > B is the correct answer because the subject that is placed after the modifier is the adult salmon logically connecting the modifier to the subject.

 ---
+# Linking Clauses

+- Sat focuses on how the clauses are linked together (or separated).
+- End punctuation is the easiest way to separate clause's.

+## Ending punctuation

+Ending punctuation has 2 rules

+> [!INFO]- **1.** The punctuation must match the function of the sentence.
+>  This means that the sentence cant function differently from the punctuation, for example it wouldn't make sense for me to say "Your bike looks nice?" because I'm not asking a question so i don't need a question mark.

+> [!info]- **2.** End punctuation can only be used to separate two independent clauses.
+> This rule is pretty straight forward punctuation can only separate distinct sentences.

+## Coordination

+- Coordination is linking 2 independent clauses using a comma (,) or a coordinating conjunction/FANBOYS.

+- Coordinating conjunction are for, and, nor, but, or, yet, so or FANBOYS

+## Subordination
+- Subordination means linking 2 clauses by making one of them dependent.
+-

+---
 # Resources